 We each paid £12 for a day ticket and although I had reservations about paying that much, on reflection I really think it was worth it.
 The festival was split over several sites and there was just so much to see (and taste) that it would definitely be a real treat to get a weekend ticket in future.
 We didn’t know if we could attend until the night before so if we visit again next year I would like to plan the day a bit better and make sure that I saw everything that we wanted.
 There are also lots of special events and demonstrations throughout the weekend but these are at additional cost.
 It looks wise to book as soon as possible as so many were sold out, especially if it is a ‘big name’.

 Some very exciting charcuterie producers were at the festival, including the excellent Trealy Farm.
 We bought some fantastic Fennel Salami, Spicy Chorizo Salami and Wild Boar and Pork Salami.
 Their cooking Chorizo sausages are just gorgeous.
 Also The Forest Pig had a lovely stall.
 I tasted some of their produce at the Green Café in Ludlow a while back and it was very good.
 (The Green Cafe was such a great find and well worth a visit if you are in the area; using lots of locally sourced, seasonal ingredients to produce delicious meals – but be sure to book though).
 There was also Charcutier Ltd, another artisan producer selling across South Wales with a great blog that I have just discovered and look forward to reading more about.
 Founder Illtud Llyr Dunsford is so clearly passionate about charcuterie and pigs.
-I did not get to taste any products but will definitely be looking out for these in the future.

 We tasted some really lovely biltong from Big Horn Biltong – no sugar or any nasty stuff and terrific value for money compared to some of the other biltong we have seen around.
 It is interestingly the first UK product to be certified via the Paleo Foundation.
 Great ‘ranting session’ from founder Simon Kennedy (see more on these below) .